 However, messaging apps meant for businesses need additional safety measures and protocols to ensure security of their – and their customers’ – data.

-As mentioned above, encrypted messaging is the minimum that businesses need to consider when purchasing a new messaging solution.
-Here are our top five encrypted messaging apps for businesses in 2021.
+As mentioned above, encrypted messaging is the minimum that security-conscious businesses need to consider when purchasing a new messaging solution.
+Here are our top five secure instant messaging apps for businesses in 2022.

 🗝️ Before you start, have a look at our ultimate list of most secure messaging apps to compare their functionalities.